To Main Page

 As the clashes with the special police units escalated, barricades grew around Maidan, and self-defense units called “сотня” (“Hundred”) were formed.
 Police assaulted the camps and blocked roads to restrict access to the city.

-On January 16, 2014, the Verkhovna Rada of Ukraine adopted a package of laws that were later called “dictatorial”.
-They violated the rights and freedoms of Ukrainians and were adopted in disregard of the procedure: the texts of the laws were made public only after the “voting”.
+On January 16, 2014, the Verkhovna Rada of Ukraine adopted a package of laws later called “dictatorial”.
+They violated the rights and freedoms of Ukrainians and were adopted, disregarding the procedure: the texts of the laws were made public only after the “voting”.
 The laws, among others, restricted freedom of speech, made tents put up without permission illegal, as well as protesting wearing a helmet and gathering a column of more than 5 cars.

-On January 19, protesters and the Berkut units clashed on Hrushevskyi Street, the street leading from Maidan Nezalezhnosti to the Verkhovna Rada (Ukrainian parliament). Сobblestones and Molotov cocktails were brought up, while police units used stun grenades, rubber bullets, as well as a water cannon against the protesters while temperatures were below freezing.
+On January 19, protesters and the Berkut units clashed on Hrushevskyi Street, the street leading from Maidan Nezalezhnosti to the Verkhovna Rada (Ukrainian parliament). Сobblestones and Molotov cocktails were brought up, while police units used stun grenades, rubber bullets, as well as a water cannon against the protesters while the temperature was below zero.

 According to the Euromaidan medical service, 1,400 people were injured on Hrushevskoho Street in the center of the capital on January 19-20.
 On January 22, the first Maidan activists were killed – Armenian Serhii Nihoian and Belarusian Mykhailo Zhyznevskyi.
 Roman Senyk, a participant in the protest, was seriously injured and died in hospital on January 25.